rubys/bootstrap/bylaws.md

 less than five (5) days before the effective date of the proposed termination or suspension; and
 - e) Such termination or suspension of Membership is approved by Super Majority Vote (as defined in Section 4.10(b) below) of the Board.
-Notwithstanding the foregoing, in the event that the Board believes in good faith that a Member is engaging within the Foundation, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the Foundation and its Members, or (2) conduct that is contrary to the Purpose of the Foundation or to the advancement of the Foundation’s business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), the Board, acting by Super Majority Vote, may suspend such Member’s Membership immediately, provided that such Member is otherwise
+Notwithstanding the foregoing, in the event that the Board believes in good faith that a Member is engaging within the $FOUNDATION, in any (1) willful misconduct or otherwise acting to the material detriment of the best interests of the $FOUNDATION and its Members, or (2) conduct that is contrary to the Purpose of the $FOUNDATION or to the advancement of the $FOUNDATION’s business or industry goals (in either case, other than conduct or actions taken in good faith reliance on Section 13 of these By-laws), the Board, acting by Super Majority Vote, may suspend such Member’s Membership immediately, provided that such Member is otherwise